WHEN TO COME

 • Summer Safari Wardrobe: T-shirts and light weight cotton shirts (UV resistant fishing shirts are great and dry quickly) Cotton shorts and long trousers for after sunset against those pesky mosquitoes.

-• Winter Safari Wardrobe: Heavy cotton shirts and a fleece, wind breaker, gloves, fleece hat that covers your ears and a shawl to stop that cool breeze down the back of your fleece.
+• Winter Safari Wardrobe: Heavy cotton shirts and a fleece, wind breaker, gloves, fleece hat that covers your ears and a shawl to stop the cool breeze down the back of your fleece.
 This may sound like over kill for an African adventure but trust us, you’ll be happy we told you.

 But don’t forget the shorts and t-shirts.
 Not only are they good as extra layers when you leave camp first thing, you’ll feel the benefit at lunchtime.